-FSIOs must successfully complete a joint field training process, similar to that presented in the CFP Field Training Manual, prior to conducting independent inspections and re-inspections of retail food establishments in risk categories 2, 3, and 4 as presented in Appendix B-3 (taken from Annex 5, Table 1 of the 2013 FDA Food Code).
-The jurisdiction's trainer/food program manager can determine if the FSIO is ready to conduct independent inspections of risk category 1 establishments (as defined in Appendix B-3) at any time during the training process.
+FSIOs must successfully complete a joint field training process, similar to that presented in the CFP Field Training Manual, prior to conducting independent inspections and re-inspections of retail food establishments in risk categories 2, 3, and 4 as presented in Appendix B-3 (taken from Annex 5, Table 1 of the current version of the FDA Food Code).
+The jurisdiction's TRAINER/food PROGRAM MANAGER can determine if the FSIO is ready to conduct independent inspections of risk category 1 establishments (as defined in Appendix B-3) at any time during the training process.

-Note: The criterion for conducting a minimum of 25 joint field training inspections is intended for new employees or employees new to the food safety program.
+NOTE: The criterion for conducting a minimum of 25 joint field training inspections is intended for new employees or employees new to the food safety program.
 In order to accommodate an experienced FSIO, the supervisor/training officer can in lieu of the 25 joint field inspections: